DeepanshuHarbola/FluthubRepos/README.md

 # FluthubRepos

-A new Flutter + MVP application.
+An example app with Flutter + MVP architecture to get the GitHub repos of a user.
+Now only for android.

 ## Getting Started

-For help getting started with Flutter, view our online [documentation](http://flutter.io/).
+For help getting started with Flutter, view online [documentation](http://flutter.io/).